ubirch/ubirch-token-manager/README.md

 #### Keycloak Token

+This is a command that can be used to get a keycloak token.
+Note that you will need the username, password and client secret for the correspondig keycloak instance.

 ```json
 token=`curl -s -d "client_id=ubirch-2.0-user-access" -d "username=$TOKEN_USER" -d "password=$TOKEN_PASS" -d "grant_type=password" -d "client_secret=$TOKEN_CLIENT_ID" $keycloak | jq -r .access_token`
 ```